-The NBN Atlas holds records of two bird species within 2km over a 10-year period.
-Under the Wildlife and Countryside Act 1981, all wild birds and their active nests are protected.
+The NBN Atlas holds records of several bird species within 2km over a 10-year period.
+Under the Wildlife and Countryside Act 1981, all wild birds and their active nests are protected (NBN Atlas).

-The NBN Atlas does not hold records of invasive non-native species (INNS) of plants, as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), injurious weeds, as listed under the Weeds Act 1959, or invasive native perennials, as listed in the Trunk Road Inventory Manual under the same criteria.
+The NBN Atlas holds records of the following invasive non-native species (INNS) of plants (denoted by ), as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), injurious weeds, as listed under the Weeds Act 1959, and invasive native perennials, as listed in the Trunk Road Inventory Manual, within 2km of the scheme using the same search criteria as above (NBN Atlas):